Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 “Will do.
 I’ll send Huck in just as soon—”

 Everything else was lost in a sudden horrible garbled squawk, at the same time Daar’s HUD populated itself with *lots* of angry indicators.
-Loss of contact to th’ *Fury---*
+Loss of contact to th’ *Fury - *

 **Shit!**